How to Use AI to Improve Your Work Presentations

 work presentation

-This process often reveals uncomfortable truths.
-You may discover that you are presenting background rather than direction, or information rather than insight.
-AI forces you to confront whether your content supports a single point or simply describes a situation.
-When the core message is clear, every slide and section can be evaluated against it.
-If something does not serve the message, it shouldn’t be in there.
-If you can’t state the message clearly, you are not ready to present.
+This often surfaces an uncomfortable truth: that you are presenting background instead of direction, or information instead of insight.
+Once the core message is clear, every slide and section can be judged against it.
+If something does not serve the message, it does not belong in the room.

 Stress Testing Message Clarity Before You Build Slides